It’s not very common for mortgage lenders to offer cash back or some other sort of reward for taking out a mortgage.

 - 75,000 United Miles if you have Chase Mileage Plus Club

 - 50000 United Miles if you have Chase Mileage Plus Explorer

 In order to be eligible for this rather handsome bonus, you need to be an existing Chase credit card customer with either the Chase Sapphire Preferred card or the Chase Sapphire Reserve.

-Additionally, you need to take out a “new, residential first mortgage” with the bank.
-In other words, you can’t just refinance your existing mortgage to snag the big bonus.
+Assuming you’ve got one of those, you need to take out a “new, residential first mortgage” with the bank.
+In other words, a purchase loan.
+You can’t just refinance your existing mortgage to snag the big bonus.

 This appears to be a push to capture more purchase-money business, an emerging trend in the industry ever since mortgage rates began to increase and shrink the eligible pool of borrowers.

-The loan application must also be submitted to Chase between May 8th and August 6th of this year, and as noted earlier, must actually fund and close.
+The loan application must also be submitted to Chase between March 19th and August 31st 2018, and as noted earlier, must actually fund and close.

-Within 10 weeks of closing, Chase will deposit the 100,000 Ultimate Rewards to the primary cardholder’s account.
+Within 10 weeks of closing, Chase will deposit the bonus Ultimate Rewards to the primary cardholder’s account.
 In practice, they tend to credit these bonuses a lot quicker.

 Well, that all depends.
 Many value Ultimate Rewards points at nearly 2 cents apiece, which equates to $2,000.
 But their value is dependent on how they are used.

-If you simply cash them in, which you’re more than welcome to do, you’ll only get $1,000.
+If you simply cash them in, which you’re more than welcome to do, you’ll only get as much as $750.
 Still, nothing to sneeze at.